-There is a variety of options when it comes to education in China, and expats can send their children to schools in the public, private or international sectors.
-Homeschooling is another popular choice for expats as well as some locals.
+There is a variety of options when it comes to education in China, and expats can choose to send their children to a public, private or international school.
+Homeschooling is another popular choice for expats, as well as some locals.

 International schools in China

 Most expats in China send their children to an international school.
 In no short supply, these institutions are often the obvious choice for parents that want a smooth and quick transition for their children.